ABOUT DAVID REYNOLDS

-Day-to-day, I undertake all surveys and inspections; personally compile all reports, specifications and quotations; and attend to site management.
+Day-to-day, I undertake all surveys, inspections and consultancy work.
+I personally compile all reports, specifications and quotations; and attend to site management.

 I have over 35 years’ experience in surveying, treating and repairing literally thousands of Cornish buildings of many types, including many Listed buildings.

 Born in 1965, I grew up in the fishing village of Flushing, where my father ran the local boat yard in the 1970s.
 I attended the local Primary, Secondary and Sixth-Form schools, and in 1983 gained my first permanent job, with the Truro branch of a well-known and large building preservation company where I developed (or discovered) a keen interest in old buildings.
 I subsequently progressed my career through 2 other firms including the UKs market leader at that time.
 However, I became disillusioned by their increasingly sales- and target-orientated direction and in 1996 I set up this, my own business, to provide the personal and flexible service I feel my clients need.